 As a single mum, online dating sounds perfect.
 No more scanning to see if the sports teacher has a ring, an end to awkward blind dates, and the promise of being able to swipe right in my underwear.
-What more could I want?
+What more could you want?

 Why?
 Well, online dating myths had me shaking in my baby-vomit-covered flats.

 But eventually, I took the plunge and ended up finding out a lot about myself and the type of person I want to end up with.

 So, if you’re thinking about looking online for love, I’ve compiled a list of online dating myths you need not worry about.

 Online Dating Myths you’d do well to ignore